Parenting In A Pandemic: 13 Thoughts, Three Months In

 I’ve seen a lot of people say that children will only remember the good bits, but I think for a lot of children this might be optimistic and simplistic.
 Happy to hopefully be proven wrong, though.

-Childcare and work is an impossible juggle
+Childcare, work and homeschooling is an impossible juggle

 It’s practically impossible to look after children and work at the same time.
 You just can’t do both, well.
 I’ve only been able to work from home for the past eight years due to access to childcare and school.